 Servers that have Apache installed as a backend and Nginx as a frontend often generate this error code.
 The user works with the server according to the following plan: the client sends a request to the server, which is not sent directly to Apache but is sent through Nginx (this is a kind of request distributor).

 If the latter was unable to receive a response from Apache, within a specified period of time, it sends the client a server error message 504 Gateway Timeout instead of the required result.

-This is usually happens, when the web server is down for some reason.
-Meanwhile, there may be following reasons of 504 gateway timeout:
+This usually happens, when the web server is down for some reason.
+Meanwhile, there may be the following reasons of 504 gateway timeout:

-- Browser errors – occurs when browser has some errors in configurations or settings.
+- Browser errors - occur when a browser has some errors in configurations or settings.

 - DNS errors - inaccurate DNS configuration of the domain may cause errors while accessing it.

 - Network issue - the bad network connection between proxy and web server may cause delayed response and as a result - "504 gateway timeout".

 - Slow web server - poor performance of backend web server may cause gateway timeout.

 - Firewall misconfiguration - inaccurate firewall rules may be the reason of 504 error.

 If you are worried about the stability of your online business - hire DevOps engineers to fix all the errors and make your server fast as a rocket.